JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 A serie of plugins that allows non-intrusive body motion capture of a participant by making Opensesame communicate with a Kinect device.

-<em>N'hesitez pas à me contacter si vous avez des remarques ou suggestions d'améliorations !</em>
+<b>N'hesitez pas à me contacter si vous avez des remarques ou suggestions d'améliorations !</b>

 ## About the Kinect